 Using the quality and distinctiveness grades for images, a catalog of uniquely identified seals was compiled.
 Photos with a Q1-Q3 grade, along with a distinctiveness grade of D1-D2, were given a unique ID number (e.g., CB001) and added to a Microsoft Excel catalog and seal ID database for the study area.
 The resulting uniquely identified individuals were used to determine population abundance of harbor seals within the study area (Section 2.4.2 [Abundance Estimation]).
 For each photo included in the catalog, standardized descriptions were applied for pelage color patterns (i.e., color phase), which allowed for greater ease in manual matching by creating documented categories of images from which to match.
-The color phases in which the photos were categorized were the following: light (light background with no to a few/faint spots), intermediate (light background with dark spots), dark (dark background with many light-colored spots/rings), light/intermediate (seal pelage with two distinct light and intermediate color phases), and dark/light (seal pelage with two distinct light and dark color phases).
+The color phases in which the photos were categorized were the following: light (light background with no to a few/faint spots), intermediate (light background with dark spots), dark (dark background with many light-colored spots/rings), light/intermediate (seal pelage with two distinct light and intermediate color phases).